WISEPLAT/Huge-US-514-Stocks-1298-columns-Market-Data-25Gb/ReadMe.md

 Huge **US Stocks prices + 1292 columns extra data** from Indicators.
 This Dataset provides historical Open, High, Low, Close, and Volume (OHLCV) **prices** of stocks traded in the United States financial markets AND calculated 1292 columns of indicators.
 You can use all this hyge data for stock price predictions.

-Here is the link to kaggle dataset [Huge US 514 Stocks + 1298 columns Market Data 25Gb](https://www.kaggle.com/datasets/olegshpagin/extra-us-stocks-market-data) (weekly updates)
+Here is the link to kaggle dataset [Huge US 514 Stocks + 1298 columns Market Data 25Gb](https://www.kaggle.com/datasets/olegshpagin/extra-us-stocks-market-data) (quarterly updates by requests in comments)

 ### ~25 Gb of market data for you and your analysis with NN or other methods